-Mr. Kevin Robbins is a member of the Company's Board of Directors, serving on the Science and Marketing Committee, and is also an independent associate, holding a position in the Company's associate global downline network marketing system.
-He has also consulted on the associate commission plan in the past, but did not do so during the years ended December 31, 2022 and 2021.
+Mr. Kevin Robbins is a member of the Company's Board of Directors, serving as the Chair of the Science and Marketing Committee, and is also an independent associate, holding a position in the Company's associate global downline network marketing system.
+He also received compensation for consulting on the associate commission plan in the past, but did not receive any compensation for consulting on the plan during the years ended December 31, 2023 and 2022.
 In addition, several of Mr. Robbins' family members are independent associates.
-The Company pays commissions and incentives to its independent associates and, during 2022 and 2021, the Company paid aggregate commissions and incentives to Mr. Robbins and his family of approximately \$1.7 million and \$1.8 million, respectively.
-The aggregate amount of commissions and incentives paid to Mr. Robbins' father, Ray Robbins, who holds positions in the Company's associate global downline network marketing system was approximately \$1.5 million and \$1.6 million, respectively.
-All commissions and incentives paid to Mr. Robbins and his family of and incentives paid to Mr. Robbins and his family on the Company's associate global downline network marketing system was approximately \$1.5 million and \$1.6 million, respectively.
+The Company pays commissions and incentives to its independent associates and, during 2023 and 2022, the Company paid aggregate commissions and incentives to Mr. Robbins and his family of approximately \$2.0 million and \$1.7 million, respectively.
+The aggregate amount of commissions and incentives paid to Mr. Robbins' father, Ray Robbins, who holds positions in the Company's associate global downline network marketing system was approximately \$1.8 million and \$1.5 million, respectively.
 All commissions and incentives paid to Mr. Robbins and his family members are in accordance with the Company's global associate career and compensation plan.

-Johanna Bala, the wife of Al Bala, the Company's Chief Executive Officer and President, is an independent associate who earns commissions and incentives.
-The aggregate amount of commission and incentives paid to Johanna Bala was approximately \$0.1 million in each of 2022 and 2021.
+Johanna Bala, the wife of Al Bala, the Company's Chief Executive Officer, is an independent associate who earns commissions and incentives.
+The aggregate amount of commission and incentives paid to Johanna Bala was approximately \$0.1 million in each of 2023 and 2022.
 The Company paid less than \$0.1 million of commissions and incentives to other members of Al Bala's family in both years.
 All commissions and incentives paid to Al Bala's family members are in accordance with the Company's global associate career and compensation plan.